 The Honest Answer

-Let us start with full transparency: face reading is not a validated diagnostic science.
+Let's start with full transparency: face reading is not a validated diagnostic science.
 MeByFace presents facial analysis as a tool for entertainment, self-reflection, and personal discovery — not as a clinical assessment or psychological diagnosis.
-We believe honesty about this distinction is essential.
+We think honesty about this distinction is essential.

 What Research Actually Shows